DIVD-NL/web-csirt/cases/DIVD-2026-00007/organisation-instructions.md

 ---
 layout: page
 title: Recommendations for organisations of which account credentials were found in Operation Endgame S04
-excerpt: Instrucitons on how to use our apex lists for Operations Endgame S04
+excerpt: Instructions on how to use our apex lists for Operations Endgame S04
 redirect_from:  /DIVD-2026-00007/organisation-instructions/
 ---
 This page is a sub page of the [case file for case DIVD-2026-00007 - Victim Notification Operation Endgame S04](/DIVD-2025-00007/), which contains the general information about this case.